shivasai5310/shiva-project/README.md

-Project 1: retail price optimization
+Project 1:Price Optimization Analysis for a Retail Dataset